 The same could be said for Arisa Hoshiki, who returned to Stardom bright, bubbly and excited to be back wrestling.
 Her path to the championship was short, but like Giulia the longer she held that championship the more she seemed to revel in dishing out punishment.
 She’d have an opponent beaten but break up a certain three count so she could land one more big move to punch an exclamation point on the match.
 She left Utami Hayashishita bloodied after their duel, a rare site in Stardom.
 It seemed that her friendship with Tam Nakano was the one thing stopping her from losing sight of herself, but even then she seemed to enjoy the ferocity that both expelled when they faced off.

-Momo Watanabe was a cold blooded killer while champion, but the title affected her even before she was won it.
+Momo Watanabe was a cold blooded killer while champion, but the title affected her even before she had won it.
 She was overwhelmingly fixated on dethroning then champion Io Shirai, the person she served under with Queen’s Quest.
 It consumed her focus.
 Once she did wrestle control of the title from the Genius of the Sky, Momo became more resentful of those who dared challenge her, as if she was insulted anyone could think they stood a chance of defeating the ‘True Heart of Stardom’.

 The Red Belt meanwhile has largely stayed away from this kind of storytelling in recent years.
 Those who have stepped up to Utami Hayashishita have done so respectfully (with the exception of Bea Priestley), and these matches feel like two warriors wishing to see who is the best.
 The matches have hit hard sure, but the focus is competition, with only snippets of additional story.
 When someone challenges Utami and she doesn’t think they’re good enough there’s no anger, just disappointment.